1993 Stanley Cup playoffs: (N3) Toronto Maple Leafs vs. (S3) Los Angeles Kings

 The bad blood between the Kings and Gilmour traced back to the game of November 22, 1992, when Gilmour broke the left arm of Kings forward Tomas Sandstrom with a slash, drawing an eight-day suspension and sidelining Sandstrom for over a month.
 The fires of the feud were fanned by Hockey Night in Canada studio analyst Don Cherry, who heaped abuse on Melrose throughout the telecast, criticizing everything from his playing style to his haircut, and claimed Sandstrom had "deserved" to have his arm broken, for being a "ChickenSwede".
 Later, in a post-game interview, Cherry kissed Gilmour, further angering the Kings.

 Toronto took a 3–2 series lead heading into Game 6 in Los Angeles, which would ultimately become one of the most controversial in NHL history.
 With the game tied at four in overtime, Wayne Gretzky high-sticked Gilmour in the face, cutting his chin open.
 As with the alleged head-butt in Game 1, high sticking penalties that resulted in a cut at that time resulted in a five-minute major penalty and a game misconduct on the play.
 However, Gretzky was not penalized by referee Kerry Fraser and went on to score the winning goal moments later evening the series at three games each.
 The events of the game overshadowed Wendell Clark scoring a hat-trick, including the game-tying goal with 82 seconds left to force overtime.

-In Game 7, Gretzky scored a hat-trick and added an assist to give the Kings another 5–4 win and the first Stanley Cup Finals berth in team history.
+In Game 7, Gretzky scored a hat-trick and added an assist to give the Kings another 5–4 win and the first Stanley Cup Final berth in team history.
 Gretzky later called Game 7 of the 1993 Campbell Conference Finals the greatest game he had ever played.
 This was Los Angeles’ last conference championship until 2012.